-- Make sure your pants are the right length both when you are standing and if you do a crouch (you don’t want to have a gap between your pants and shoes).
+- Make sure your pants are the right length both when you are standing and if you do a crouch (you don’t want a gap between your pants and shoes).

 - Your shoes should match your pants – no sneakers with dress pants!

-- Stick with a plain or patterned shirt but avoid logos – unless you’re a paid model for Nike 😉 If all else fails, go with something simple like a red t-shirt!
+- Stick with a plain or patterned shirt but avoid logos – unless you’re a paid model for Nike 😉 If all else fails, go with something simple like a solid color t-shirt!

 - Proper fit.
 Lots of guys like to wear a button-down that is untucked.
-Be sure to choose a slim-fit shirt, even if you are a bigger guy.
-Boxy shirts make you appear to be wider than you are in places that you don’t want to add width.
+Consider selecting a slim-fit shirt.
+Boxy shirts make you appear wider than you are – and no one wants that!

 - Matching socks are a must.
 If you are wearing slacks, be sure to match your socks to your pants.
 Black with black.
-Brown with brown, unless you are wearing dress socks with a crazy pattern because you’re just that kinda guy.
+Brown with brown, unless you are wearing dress socks with a crazy pattern because you’re just that kind of guy. 😉

 - Bring a belt.
 Belts are the #1 forgotten item at a guy’s senior photo session.
 Bring it.
 You’ll need it.